ultimosparc/lfcs_exam/Operation_of_Running_Systems.md

 However, sometimes processes go into what is called a sleep state, generally when they are waiting for something to happen before they can resume, perhaps for the user to type something.
 In this condition, a process is said to be sitting on a wait queue.

 There are some other less frequent process states, especially when a process is terminating.
 Sometimes, a child process completes, but its parent process has not asked about its state.
 Amusingly, such a process is said to be in a zombie state; it is not really alive, but still shows up in the system's list of processes.

+At any given time, there are always multiple processes being executed.
+The operating system keeps track of them by assigning each a unique process ID (PID) number.
+The PID is used to track process state, CPU usage, memory use, precisely where resources are located in memory, and other characteristics.

+New PIDs are usually assigned in ascending order as processes are born.
+Thus, PID 1 denotes the init process (initialization process), and succeeding processes are gradually assigned higher numbers.

+The table explains the PID types and their descriptions:

+ID Type	Description
+Process ID (PID)	Unique Process ID number
+Parent Process ID (PPID)	Process (Parent) that started this process.
+If the parent dies, the PPID will refer to an adoptive parent; on recent kernels, this is kthreadd which has PPID=2.
+Thread ID (TID)	Thread ID number.
+This is the same as the PID for single-threaded processes.
+For a multi-threaded process, each thread shares the same PID, but has a unique TID.

+At some point, one of your applications may stop working properly.
+How do you eliminate it?

+To terminate a process, you can type kill -SIGKILL <pid> or kill -9 <pid>.

+Note, however, you can only kill your own processes; those belonging to another user are off limits, unless you are root.

+The load average is the average of the load number for a given period of time.
+It takes into account processes that are:

+Actively running on a CPU
+Considered runnable, but waiting for a CPU to become available
+Sleeping: i.e. waiting for some kind of resource (typically, I/O) to become available.
+Note: Linux differs from other UNIX-like operating systems in that it includes the sleeping processes.
+Furthermore, it only includes so-called uninterruptible sleepers, those which cannot be awakened easily.

+The load average can be viewed by running w, top or uptime.
+We will explain the numbers on the next page.

+The load average is displayed using three numbers (0.45, 0.17, and 0.12) in the below screenshot.
+Assuming our system is a single-CPU system, the three load average numbers are interpreted as follows:

+0.45: For the last minute the system has been 45% utilized on average.
+0.17: For the last 5 minutes utilization has been 17%.
+0.12: For the last 15 minutes utilization has been 12%.
+If we saw a value of 1.00 in the second position, that would imply that the single-CPU system was 100% utilized, on average, over the past 5 minutes; this is good if we want to fully use a system.
+A value over 1.00 for a single-CPU system implies that the system was over-utilized: there were more processes needing CPU than CPU was available.

+If we had more than one CPU, say a quad-CPU system, we would divide the load average numbers by the number of CPUs.
+In this case, for example, seeing a 1 minute load average of 4.00 implies that the system as a whole was 100% (4.00/4) utilized during the last minute.

+Short-term increases are usually not a problem.
+A high peak you see is likely a burst of activity, not a new level.
+For example, at start up, many processes start and then activity settles down.
+If a high peak is seen in the 5 and 15 minute load averages, it may be cause for concern.

+ pstree displays the processes running on the system in the form of a tree diagram showing the relationship between a process and its parent process and any other processes that it created.
+Repeated entries of a process are not displayed, and threads are displayed in curly braces.

+ cp can only copy files to and from destinations on the local machine (unless you are copying to or from a filesystem mounted using NFS), but rsync can also be used to copy files from one machine to another.
+Locations are designated in the target:path form, where target can be in the form of someone@host.
+The someone@ part is optional and used if the remote user is different from the local user.

+rsync is very efficient when recursively copying one directory tree to another, because only the differences are transmitted over the network.
+One often synchronizes the destination directory tree with the origin, using the -r option to recursively walk down the directory tree copying all files and directories below the one listed as the source.

+rsync is a very powerful utility.
+For example, a very useful way to back up a project directory might be to use the following command:

+$ rsync -r project-X archive-machine:archives/project-X

+Note that rsync can be very destructive!
+Accidental misuse can do a lot of harm to data and programs, by inadvertently copying changes to where they are not wanted.
+Take care to specify the correct options and paths.
+It is highly recommended that you first test your rsync command using the -dry-run option to ensure that it provides the results that you want.

+To use rsync at the command prompt, type rsync sourcefile destinationfile, where either file can be on the local machine or on a networked machine; The contents of sourcefile will be copied to destinationfile.

+A good combination of options is shown in:

+$ rsync --progress -avrxH  --delete sourcedir destdir

+The dd program is very useful for making copies of raw disk space.
+For example, to back up your Master Boot Record (MBR) (the first 512-byte sector on the disk that contains a table describing the partitions on that disk), you might type:

+dd if=/dev/sda of=sda.mbr bs=512 count=1

+WARNING!

+Typing:

+dd if=/dev/sda of=/dev/sdb

+to make a copy of one disk onto another, will delete everything that previously existed on the second disk.

+An exact copy of the first disk device is created on the second disk device.

+The standard prescription is that when you first login to Linux, /etc/profile is read and evaluated, after which the following files are searched (if they exist) in the listed order:

+~/.bash_profile
+~/.bash_login
+~/.profile
+where  ~/. denotes the user's home directory.
+The Linux login shell evaluates whatever startup file that it comes across first and ignores the rest.
+This means that if it finds ~/.bash_profile, it ignores ~/.bash_login and ~/.profile.
+Different distributions may use different startup files.

+However, every time you create a new shell, or terminal window, etc., you do not perform a full system login; only a file named ~/.bashrc file is read and evaluated.
+Although this file is not read and evaluated along with the login shell, most distributions and/or users include the ~/.bashrc file from within one of the three user-owned startup files.

+Most commonly, users only fiddle with ~/.bashrc, as it is invoked every time a new command line shell initiates, or another program is launched from a terminal window, while the other files are read and executed only when the user first logs onto the system.

+Recent distributions sometimes do not even have .bash_profile  and/or .bash_login , and some just do little more than include .bashrc.

+Order of the Startup Files

+Order of the Startup Files